 Klayton was awarded an ASCA Degree of Excellence Level I in Junior Handling for the 2013-2014 and 2014-2015 fiscal years.
 He was awarded an ASCA Degree of Excellence III in 2015-2016 fiscal year.
 He has earned multiple Best Junior Handler and Reserve Junior Handler wins.
 He also is competitive in the classes; piloting them to major wins and National Specialty placements.
 Klayton retired from showing in the Junior Showmanship ring when he lost his beloved show dog in 2016; but continues to enjoy assisting us at dog shows.
 Klayton also gives time back to this wonderful breed by ring stewarding and show secretaring at ASCA shows.
 Klayton has also earned his AKC Breeder of Merit.

 We thank God that he has blessed us with wonderful Aussies throughout the years and hope that we can help you find the Aussie of your dreams here at Paramount! -Valerie, Klayton & Makya

 Concerning Mini Aussies and Aussiedoodles:

-The following statement was obtained from the USASA's website.
-Paramount Aussies is in full aggreement.
+The following statement about Mini Aussies was obtained from the USASA's website.
+Paramount Aussies is in full agreement.

 Recently there has been a rise in the movement to breed miniature and toy versions of the Australian Shepherd.